lopeswilliam/Tracks-Process-Delivery-Products/README.md

 **Objetivo desta proposta de solução arquitetural**

-**Demonstrar como a informação é trafegada deste a atuação do cliente consumidor, comprador até a entrega do produto. **
+**Demonstrar como a informação é trafegada desde a atuação do cliente consumidor, comprador até a entrega do produto. **

 1 -    Cliente, acessa a interface via mobile ou Web.